Homeowners are constantly tested by the time and energy it takes to stay ahead of owning a home, and landscape maintenance is no exception.

 The very first, and easiest, place to start when diagnosing a skipped zone issue is to check for leaks.
 If the water lines in a zone have a leak, it will negatively affect the pressure required for the zone to function.

 Finding a leak can sometimes be easy, and sometimes not.
 Visual inspection of the system, while it’s running, can often indicate if a leak is present.
-Water pooling in an area of the yard, dead spots (or even overgrown spots), or overly soggy areas can all be indicators that a leak is present.
+Key indicators if the leak is present include, Water pooling in an area of the yard, dead spots (or even overgrown spots), or overly soggy areas.

 Fixing a line leak that is easy to spot is a fairly straight-forward repair.
 However, if a leak is not easily seen without digging, finding that problem area will take a bit more effort.
-Luckily the experienced techs at Andy’s have plenty of tricks up their sleeves to find a leak with minimal impact on your yard.
+Luckily the experienced techs at Andy’s Sprinkler, Drainage & Lighting have plenty of tricks up their sleeves to find a leak with minimal impact on your yard.

 If a leak is not easily identifiable by visual inspection, the controller is the next place to look.
 An irrigation controller is the brains of the system and is essentially a small computer that manages watering schedules and sends low voltage electrical signals to the valves to open.